Games Console-How Much Time is Safe?

-There has been a great debate recently about how much time is safe for children to spend at game consoles and playing "video" games.
-However, like many other aspects of childrearing, there is no hard and fast rule that works for every family.
-When it comes to keeping your child safe and well you need to think about each child as an individual.
+There has been a great debate recently about how much time is safe for children to spend at game consoles and playing video games.
+However, like many other aspects of child rearing, there is no hard and fast rule that works for every family.
+Your child will experience the many Benefits Of Playing Computer Games but when it comes to time restrictions, you need to think about each child as an individual.

 Development of the Child

-Today there is media that is marketed at children of all ages, even including infants.
-But just because it's out there doesn't mean that parents necessarily need to buy it and/or allow their children to use it.
-Parents should evaluate not only each child's individual age but physical, emotional and social development as well.
+Today advertising is marketed at children of all ages, even including infants.
+But just because it’s out there doesn’t mean that parents necessarily need to buy it and/or allow their children to use it.
+Parents should evaluate not only each child’s individual age but physical, emotional and social development as well.

 For example, a child lacking small muscle control may build up this skill by typing at a computer keyboard while playing a computer game with his or her parents.
-However, a child lacking social skills should not necessarily be left to sit in front of a games console for hours simply because he or she prefers it to interacting with others.
+However, a child who has limited social skills should not necessarily be left to sit in front of a games console for hours simply because he or she prefers it to interacting with others.

 Content of the Game

-The content of the game that a child particularly enjoys playing should also inform a parent's decision regarding time limits.
-For example, some studies have shown that children who spend a good deal of time with violent games may exhibit greater aggressive behaviour.
-However children who spend time with fun, educational games may well do better at school.
+The content of the game that a child particularly enjoys playing should also inform a parent’s decision regarding time limits.
+Some studies have shown that children who spend a good deal of time with violent games may exhibit greater aggressive behaviour.
+However, children who spend time with fun, educational games may well do better at school.

 Still other children who enjoy playing games based on sports may see an increase in hand-eye coordination.
 Parents who are unsure of the type of games children are playing should do a thorough inventory of their children's games catalogue and test out a few themselves to see what they entail.